『Bold Minds: Future Leaders in Canadian Brain Research』のカバーアート

 Featured guests:

-Dr. Gayatri Saraf, Psychiatrist and Assistant Professor at the Department of Psychiatry at University of Ottawa
+Shreejoy Tripathy, Assistant Professor in the Department of Psychiatry at the University of Toronto and a Senior Scientist at CAMH.

-This work is supported by The Erika Legacy Foundation.
+This work is supported by the Azrieli Foundation.

 The Future Leaders in Canadian Brain Research Program is made possible thanks to an anchor gift from the Azrieli Foundation, and matched by Brain Canada through the Canada Brain Research Fund.
 It supports bold, early-career neuroscientists and helps bring their ideas to life.

-Bold Minds is hosted by Fiona Sanderson.
+Our host and executive producer is Fiona Sanderson.
 Our executive producers are Jillian Donnelly and Kate Shingler.

 Our lead producer is Jess Schmidt, with editing by Morgane Chambrin.